 What Did the First AES Look Like?

-A sealed aluminum sphere with a diameter of 58 cm, equipped with four antennas, had the most necessary minimal set of equipment inside: a radio station, a block of silver-zinc batteries, a fan for the thermal control system, temperature and pressure sensors, and an on-board cable network.
+A sealed aluminum sphere with a diameter of 58 cm, equipped with four antennas, had the most necessary minimal set of equipment inside: a radio station, a block of silver-zinc batteries, a fan for the temperature control system, temperature and pressure sensors, and an on-board cable network.
 The total weight of the capsule with equipment was 83.6 kg.

 How Did It Happen?